formidablejs/formidablejs.org/docs/rc.md

 ## Mode

 The `mode` option allows you to switch between `nodemon` and `imba`.
 Both of these modes control how your application re-builds when running in development mode.
-By default, Formidable uses `imba`:
+By default, Formidable uses `nodemon`:

 ```js {3} title="package.json"
 {